Die Hard: Vendetta: Story

 Following a cryptic tip Nitric gave him before his death, McClane heads to a fish factory near the harbor to find Lucy.
 Instead, he finds Piet exchanging the paintings for a prototype RDXS Ample with Sumi Kazawa.
-Marlin, a long time associate of Piet, reveals herself, and they take the rocket to a warehouse in the harbor, with McClane giving follow.
-Being helped out by two factory workers, he sneaks inside a truck to follow the whereabouts of the rocket and Lucy.
-As this was going on, Thornburg announces Piet will destroy the Los Angeles International Airport with the experimental missile if the city of Los Angeles does not give him $1 billion by the end of the night.
+Marlin, a long-time Piet associate, reveals herself, and they take the rocket to a warehouse in the harbor, where McClane chases it.
+Being helped out by two factory workers, he sneaks inside a truck to follow the whereabouts of Lucy and the rocket.
+As this was going on, Thornburg announced Piet would destroy the Los Angeles International Airport with the experimental missile if the city of Los Angeles did not give him $1 billion by the end of the night.

 McClane finds himself outside the city in a warehouse where the missile is prepared to be launched, giving him the mission to destroy ten fuel tanks so the missile launch could be averted.
 Once successful, McClane finds the disabled rocket, only to be confronted by Frontier.
-Frontier reveals his plan to betray Piet, whileas he orders Marlin to kill McClane as he leaves to collect the ransom money.
+Frontier reveals his plan to betray Piet.
+He then orders Marlin to kill McClane as he leaves to collect the ransom money.
 After a lengthy gunfight, McClane overcomes Marlin.
 As she dies, Marlin tells McClane that Piet is taking Lucy to Nakatomi Plaza, the same place where McClane killed Piet's father many years ago.

 The LAPD forms a blockade around the plaza just as Al receives a call from McClane.
 At the same time, Frontier informs him of McClane disabling the rocket.
 McClane arrives to end the threat once and for all.
 On the 22nd floor, Piet sets up a trap for McClane, who barely escapes.
-McClane warns Al to hold off the backup while he goes to the top to rescue Lucy.
+McClane warns Al to hold off the backup while he rescues Lucy at the top.
 Fighting his way through Piet's men, McClane finds Lucy at the top floor of the plaza, where she is wearing a vest of explosives triggered to explode if she moves.
 McClane finds the detonator codes and defuses the explosives, saving his daughter.
-Lucy takes her father to the roof where Piet and Frontier are waiting for a helicopter to escape.
+Lucy takes her father to the roof, where Piet and Frontier are waiting for a helicopter to escape.
 McClane catches up to the two on the helipad, and as Piet is about to shoot McClane dead, Frontier shoots Piet from behind, fulfilling his promise to betray his boss.
 Lucy comes and guns down Piet.
 Frontier leaves, but not before McClane grabs the bottom wheel of the helicopter.